daviddias/thesis-project-bootstrap.istecni.co/README.md

 │   └── sprmindx.sty
 ├── report.pdf          # The exported report as .pdf
 ├── report.tex          # The main file of the report
-├── sections            # You can find each individual section here │   ├── 1-abstract.tex
+├── sections            # You can find each individual section here (these are the requested) │   ├── 1-abstract.tex
 │   ├── 2-keywords.tex
 │   ├── 3-introduction.tex